“Life is a series of events and sensations. Everything else is interpretation. Much is lost in translation and added in assumption/projection”

 The next step was to try to identify the negative traits that the person had that caused me discomfort.
 Lastly, I had to identify within myself how I was showing those same traits towards that person or myself.

-It was pretty powerful stuff believe it or not.
-An eye opener to me that many of the things that infuriated me about this person were exactly what I was doing to them in return.
+It was pretty powerful stuff.
+A realisation that many of the things that infuriated me about this person were exactly what I was doing to them in return.
 I was projecting my own feelings and negative emotions onto them, viewing that projection and then rejecting them.
-Both in myself and that person, and a great amount of confusion and inner conflict obviously followed.
+Both in myself and that person and a great amount of confusion and inner conflict obviously followed.

 After repeating this exercise with this person in mind I was better able to relate and let go of my negative projected emotions, slowly and gradually leading to a better acceptance of them and even some of those traits within myself.